-Since Spain opened her borders to international travellers on 21 June, we’ve received lots of emails asking the same question: is it safe to come to Malaga?
-Over the last week (since the UK advised against all non-essential travel to Spain on 1 August), the emails have become an avalanche.
+Since Spain opened her borders to international travellers on 21 June 2020, we’ve received lots of emails asking the same question: is it safe to come to Malaga?
 We therefore thought it made sense to compile some FAQs to give you the facts to help you decide the answer to the question.

 How have you compiled this information?